 4. Everyone’s hands were flying non-stop when speaking.
 Much of it was obvious sign language, but there was also just plentiful gesturing for emphasis and greater expressiveness.
 I found myself wishing I could have had video running of just the hand gestures; it would look great set to music.

 5. They touched one another frequently.
 A hand to another’s hand, wrist, forearm, knee; reaching across to a shoulder.

 6. There were no cell phones present, ever.
+Given their different levels of hearing and my ignorance of assistive technology, I don’t know what role such implements might play in this group’s lives, but texting and much else is certainly is available to them with cell phones.
 If any of them had one, it was stashed away in a purse or left behind.

 Let’s see: good food and drink around a pool, close proximity with dear friends to whom we pay careful attention and are paid careful attention in return, multiple modes of expressiveness in a free-flowing conversation, frequent and natural physical contact, and not a buzzing-flashing phone or eyes drifting off to a screen through an entire afternoon.

 A sound prescription for living the good and considerate life, yes?